Lookyloo is the glue that puts together and sometimes repurposes a bunch of tools developed by others.

 the URL in the address bar of the browser

-The capture is controlled by a LUA script.
+The capture is controlled by a Python script.

 The core feature of Lookyloo is the visualization of what is happenig in the browser when you load a page.
 Our approach was to use a tree, and who does trees better than researchers working in phylogenetics and genomics?